Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Attribution by Unlearning

-Given infinite compute, one can find critical sets of influential images by training a model from every possible subset of $K$ images from scratch and searching for one that ``forgets'' the synthesized image the most.
-However, the search space is combinatoric and infeasible in practice.
-To address this problem, we have made two modifications.
+\camready{One potential algorithm for $\tau(\hat{\mathbf{z}}, \mathbf{z})$ is to remove $\mathbf{z}$ from the training set, retrain a model and check its performance on $\hat{\mathbf{z}}$.
+However, this method is infeasible due to the size of the training set.
+To overcome this, we have introduced two key ideas.
 First, rather than training from scratch, we use model unlearning---efficiently tuning a pretrained model to remove a data point.
-Second, rather than searching through the combinatoric space of training points, we instead apply unlearning to the \textit{synthesized} image and then assess how effectively each training image is also forgotten as a result.
-As a heuristic to measure the degree of removal, we track the training loss changes for each training image after unlearning, and we find this effective for data attribution.
+Second, rather than unlearning training points, we apply unlearning to the \textit{synthesized} image and assess how effectively each training image is forgotten.
+To measure the degree of removal, we track the training loss changes for each training image after unlearning, and we find this effective for data attribution.}

 \myparagraph{Unlearning the synthesized image.} A naive approach to unlearn a synthesized image $\hat{\mathbf{z}}$ is to solely maximize its loss $\mathcal{L}(\hat{\mathbf{z}}, \theta)$.
 However, only optimizing for this leads to catastrophic forgetting~\cite{kirkpatrick2017overcoming}, where the model can no longer represent other concepts.